kevinsullivan/cs1113f16/README.md

 # CS1 Through Type Theory

+This repository records the progression of my CS1 course at UVa, Fall 2016.
+I informally call it "A Constructive Approach to CS1" or "CS1 Through Type Theory."
+With the students as partners it constructs, starting from the core logic, (1) a standard prelude of data type definitions for functional programming, along with (2) a model of imperative programming, including (a) variable, expression, and command abstract data types, and (b) evaluation functions for expressions and commands.

+The design principle for the progression of ideas is that it should be "constructive," always building on stuff already in the bag (albeit sometimes with holes).

+We build through a progression of abstract data types, comprising data type definitions and the definitions of associatad functions, variables, etc., within modules.
+We start with unit and bool types and run up through dictionaries implemented using lists.
+A bit past 2/3 of the way through the course we encounter state and imperative commands.

+At that point, we start to work with Python as well as in Idris.
+Far from "Hello World!", the first program students see animates provides a demonstration of the evaluation and effects of assignment commands in an imperative language.

-This repository records the progression of my course, informally called "CS1 Through Type Theory" at the University of Virginia, Fall 2016.
-The driving philosophy of the course is that we build every concept before using it, starting with most minimal of all types, unit and bool.
-The only elements we use without building them ourselves are those provided by the core logic of the proof assistant we're using, including the ability to define data and function types and values, the built-in rules for evaluating expressions, etc. The fact that this is a CS1 course, not an upper division or graduate course, imposes a need for very careful attention to the ordering of concepts and to their presentation and explanation in much greater detail than would be necessary in a course using Pierce's Software Foundations book.
+The that this is a CS1 course, not an upper division or graduate course, imposes a need for very careful attention to the ordering and explication of concepts, from programming language mechanisms to software design concepts to functional and imperative paradigms.

+By iterating through the tagged versions of this repository, you will animate the evolution of a simple Idris prelude library that the class and I built, starting from nothing then going to unit, bool, and all the rest.

 ## How to view this repository